History of Cuba: Involvement in Third World conflicts

 Its involvement in the Angolan Civil War was particularly intense and noteworthy with heavy assistance given to the Marxist–Leninist MPLA.
 At the height of its operation, Cuba had as many as 50,000 soldiers stationed in Angola.
 Cuban soldiers were instrumental in the defeat of South African and Zairian troops and the establishment of Namibia.
 Cuban soldiers also defeated the FNLA and UNITA armies and established MPLA control over most of Angola.
 South African Defence Force soldiers were again drawn into the Angolan Civil War in 1987–88, and several inconclusive battles were fought between Cuban and South African forces.
 Cuban-piloted MiG-23s performed airstrikes against South African forces in South West Africa during the Battle of Cuito Cuanavale.

 Cuba's presence in Mozambique was more subdued, involving by the mid-1980s 700 Cuban military and 70 civilian personnel.
 In 1978, in Ethiopia, 16,000 Cuban combatants, along with the Soviet-supported Ethiopian Army, defeated an invasion force of Somalians.
-The executing of civilians and refugees, and rape of women by the Ethiopian and Cuban troops was prevalent throughout the war.
+The execution of civilians and refugees, and rape of women by the Ethiopian and Cuban troops was prevalent throughout the war.
 (Note: Cuba lost 400 killed in the conventional war, but its heaviest casualties came in the irregular war that followed.
 From March 1978 to November 1979, irregular hostilities claimed, according to the WSLF, 60,000 lives, including 25,000 civilians and 6,000 Cuban soldiers supporting the Ethiopians.)
 Assisted by Soviet advisors, the Cubans launched a second offensive in December 1979 directed at the population's means of survival, including the poisoning and destruction of wells and the killing of cattle herds.

 Cuba was unable to pay on its own for the costs of its overseas military activities.
 After it lost its subsidies from the USSR, Cuba withdrew its troops from Ethiopia (1989), Nicaragua (1990), Angola (1991), and elsewhere.